Charges spiked against ex-governor, 8 others in Flint water

 But she and her team, acting on Worthy’s recommendation, didn’t follow a traditional process.
 Hammoud still hasn’t publicly explained why.

 Prosecutors in Michigan typically file charges after a police investigation.
-A one-judge grand jury is extremely rare.
+A one-judge grand jury is extremely rare and is mostly used to protect witnesses, especially in violent crimes, who can testify in secret.

 “It seems that the power of a judge conducting an inquiry to issue an indictment was simply an unchallenged assumption, until now,” the Supreme Court said Tuesday.